Overtraining: Performance

 Overtraining can affect the athlete's athletic ability and other areas of life, such as performance in studies or the workforce.
 An overtrained athlete who is suffering from physical and/or psychological distress could also have trouble socializing with friends and family, studying for an exam, or preparing for work.

 Mechanism

 A number of possible mechanisms for overtraining have been proposed.
 One stipulates that microtrauma to the muscles are created faster than the body can heal them.
 Another proposes that amino acids are used up faster than they are supplied in the diet, a condition sometimes referred to as "protein deficiency".
 Finally, systemic inflammation has been considered as a mechanism in which the release of cytokines activates an excessive immune response.

 Treatment

+Recovery

 The most effective way to treat the effects of overtraining is to allow the body enough time to recover: